playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaSessionFlash.md

 The default name for the cookie is `PLAY_SESSION`.
 This can be changed by configuring the key `play.http.session.cookieName` in application.conf.

-If the name of the cookie is changed, the earlier cookie can be discarded using the same methods mentioned in [[Setting and discarding cookies|JavaResults]].
+If the name of the cookie is changed, the earlier cookie can be discarded using the same methods mentioned in [[Setting and discarding cookies|JavaResponse]].

 Please see [[Configuring Session Cookies|SettingsSession]] for more information for how to configure the session cookie parameters in `application.conf`.